PCMDI/obs4MIPs/index.md

-## Some information on this site will continue to be useful through 2026 as the [main obs4MIPs information portol transitions to WCRP's ESMO](https://www.wcrp-esmo.org/projects-and-panels/obs4mips).
+## Some information on this site will continue to be useful through 2026 as the [main obs4MIPs information portal transitions to WCRP's ESMO](https://www.wcrp-esmo.org/projects-and-panels/obs4mips).

 Obs4MIPs is an effort to make observational data more accessible for climate model evaluation, development and research.
 It does so by providing observational products